erics118/skhd/README.md

 *            = matches every application not specified in <proc_map_lst>

 ~            = application is unbound and keypress is forwarded per usual, when specified in a <proc_map>

+%            = after executing the command, the mode is switched to the specified mode
 ```

 A mode is declared according to the following rules: